-She’s very open about what’s like to a be a patient on a psych ward and critical of decisions not to put her back on the meds that worked for her.
-At the conclusion of the book, she provides recommendations for improve the system of mental health care.
+She’s very open about what’s like to be a patient on a psych ward and critical of decisions not to put her back on the meds that worked for her.
+At the conclusion of the book, she provides recommendations for improving the system of mental health care.
 She writes

 I realize that is not encouraging to someone who is considering getting hospitalized for their mental health crisis, but I wouldn’t sugar coat the experience just so that someone else would be more encouraged to get hospitalized.

 What I found most interesting about this book is Katie’s perspective as someone who’s devoutly religious, and then becomes hyper-religious when unwell.
 She seems to have found an effective way to reconcile all of it.
 She frames taking medication in this way:

 I give God the glory for His infinite wisdom and grace in the distribution of medications through the scientists, pharmacists, and doctors that I needed in order to find my deliverance from my crazy.

 Katie did a really good job of capturing the experience of being manic and psychotic.
 I think this is an especially powerful read for anyone who’s struggling with making sense of their illness in terms of their religious beliefs.
 Katie’s message about medication is certainly one that deserves to be heard more widely.

 But Deliver Me From Crazy is available on Amazon.